lborg019/alain.xyz/portfolio/blog/pixel-art-tutorial/index.md

 **Dithering** is to gradate colors together via a pattern.
 Generally you want to avoid mechanical dithering and op for a pattern based effect instead.

-In this sprite of Perfect Chaos from Sonic Adventure DX, I dithered the image with intrecite water simulation.
-Proper anti-aliasing and careful shapes and edges made the water look almost photorealistic.
+In this sprite of Perfect Chaos from Sonic Adventure DX, I dithered the image with intricate water simulation.
+Proper anti-aliasing and careful shapes and edges made the water look almost photo-realistic.

 ## Post-Processing